bgrant14/ce-lesson-and-asst-007-logic-gates/README.md

    | 1110     | NAND | (A*B)' |
    | 1111     | A _OR NOT_ A | A+A' |

-2. Basic gates from other gates:
+2. Basic gates from combinations of universal gates:

    ![alt_text](images/Combinational.jpg)